 Oh!
 Wait a minute!
 Where’s the tartar sauce, you ask?
 Well, it isn’t MY recipe, so please click here for the fabulous tartar sauce recipe I found.
 Although, I added twice as much onion and twice as much lemon juice as it said, and a little less mayo.
 I used red/purple onions, so our tartar sauce turned out pink.
 But, it was so gosh-darn tasty.
 And, make it a head of time, if you can.
 But I have made it while the fish is cooking before, and it was still good enough.

 And just to let you know, even though this tartar sauce does not contain that long list of unpronounceable ingredients, it is still like a 1000 calories a teaspoon.
 Sorry, but that mayo being the main ingredient kind of guarantees that.
 So, just don’t eat it every day, like I really want to.

 Now, for the important part.

+The Giveaway!
 The lovely people at Attune/Erewhon are giving away free product coupons.
 There will be 3 winners that will receive 5 free product coupons each.
 Not too shabby.
 You can go to the Attune/Erewhon site and look at their gluten-free options.
 To enter, just leave a comment below telling me what food from your past you really want to be able to have in a healthier, but still-tastes-just-as-good version.
 That’s it.